tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 # ...
 ```

-The goal of effects is to communicate to the compiler if these two IR
+The goal of effects is to communicate to the compiler if, for example, these two IR
 instructions can be re-ordered.
 The second instruction *might* write to a
 location that the first one reads.
 But it also might not!
 And if they look at
 disjoint locations, there need not be any explicit order enforced.